U.S. marshals other nations, challenges OPEC+ with release of oil reserves | Headlines

 The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
 Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without any response.

-The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
+The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan, and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for cruder.

 Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without any response.
 "I told you before that we're going to take action on these problems.
 That's exactly what we're doing," Biden said in remarks broadcast from the White House.

-"It will take time, but before long you should see the price of gas drop where you fill up your tank, and in the longer-term we will reduce our reliance on oil as we shift to clean energy," he said.
-Crude oil prices recently touched seven-year highs, and consumers are feeling the pain of the increase in fuel costs.
+"It will take time, but before long you should see the price of the gas drop where you fill up your tank, and in the longer term, we will reduce our reliance on oil as we shift to clean energy," he said.
+Crude oil prices recently touched seven-year highs, and consumers are feeling the pain.
 Retail gasoline prices are up more than 60% in the last year, the fastest rate of increase since 2000, largely because people have returned to the roads as pandemic-induced restrictions have eased and demand has rebounded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)